MahlukEdanKurangGairah/simple-backup-ci4-clickhouse/README.md

 ## Setup
-Configuration on app/Config/App.yaml. change mysql_conf (target to backup) and mysql_restore_conf (targt to restore) Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+Configuration on app/Config/App.yaml. change mysql_conf (target to backup) and mysql_restore_conf (targt to restore)

 PHP version 7.4 or higher is required, with the following extensions installed: